Law Databases

 Kluwer Arbitration

-Kluwer Arbitration provides resources for international arbitration research.
-It contains commentary from expert authors and an extensive collection of primary source materials.
-Access to materials including ICC cases and awards is provided.
+Kluwer Arbitration provides resources for international arbitration research, including cases and awards, commentary from expert authors, and an extensive collection of primary source materials.

 Law.com

-Law.com is a source for global legal news and analysis, containing publications such as The American Lawyer and The National Law Journal.
-Create an account to sign up for law.com newsletters.
+Law.com is a source for global legal news and analysis, providing access to the most recent six months of ALM publications such as The American Lawyer and The National Law Journal.
+Create a law.com account to sign up for newsletters.

 Lexis